Carnival (¥$ song): Reception

 In a less enthusiastic review for Sputnikmusic, Dakota West Foss noted the song making an impact from "its infectious beat of soccer hooligans" and he was pleasantly surprised with Rich the Kid and Playboi Carti's performances, yet called West lazy and lame for comparing himself to other figures, such as the "Ye Kelly" line.
 HotNewHipHops Aron A. commented that West innovates by utilizing the chants in a manner "unlike anything he's delivered recently", focusing on their energy and the synthesizers as he hailed "Carnival" as the album's highlight.
 He named Playboi Carti's appearance one of the best on Vultures 1, although he identified West's performance as among the album's worst lyricism for his comparisons to Kelly, Cosby, and Jesus.
 Providing a mixed review, Rhian Daly of NME wrote off West's self-comparisons and his support for Brown, finding if the words are ignored that creativity is shown from the chants colliding "with a wall of overdriving fuzz".
 She thought this injects "some ominousness and urgency" into Vultures 1 despite the lack of a "killer punch", further improved by the guitar between verses.
 For Consequence, Wren Graves said that the song evokes the middle of West's career and this reference point "can feel a bit tired".
 In a negative review at XXL, Joey Ech wrote that West shows his support for Kelly and Cosby in "perhaps one of his most eyebrow-raising verses to date", noting the mentions of Puff Daddy and Jesus too.
 The Times reviewer Will Hodgkinson criticized the song's subject matter of oral sex in a Rolls-Royce from a woman that the performers seemingly hate, questioning if this is the best work West can produce after his controversies.
 Steven J. Horowitz from Variety said West "attempts to pour gasoline on the already raging fires" with the "Ye-Kelly" line that is worthy of an eye-roll, complaining that his reference to Swift proves he cannot let their incident go.
 Variety included the song in their Worst Songs of 2024 list, with Horowitz dubbing it "artless and, above all, tactless".
+Alexander Cole of HotNewHipHop wrote that the song has been described as an example of 21st century fascist art.

 On October 12, 2024, West revealed that he submitted the song for the major categories of Record of the Year and Song of the Year at the 67th Annual Grammy Awards.
 In the ceremony's categories of his genre, it was submitted for Best Rap Song and Best Rap Performance, eventually being nominated for the former.